llausa/coder_academy_terminal_app/README.md

   This app is targeted at Software Developers who already have their Terminals open most of the day and wish to record to-do items they are planning to complete.

-  SHCA helps you take control of your schedule right from the terminal, without any of the useless fluff.
+  SHTDA helps you take control of your schedule right from the terminal, without any of the useless fluff.

   This terminal app helps you deliver the stuff you promised you would deliver.